-As the subject of our 2017–18 Composer Focus, Esa-Pekka’s music is at the core of our programme celebrating 100 years of Finnish independence.
+As the subject of our 2017–18 Composer Focus, Esa-Pekka’s music was at the core of our programme celebrating 100 years of Finnish independence.

 Ahead of his concerts, we put the focus on him to find out more about his career to date.